American-Samoa - The 'other' Samoa

 Time-travel time, back to Samoa now...

-At 3pm I brought the scooter back to McDonald's and enjoyed another large cappuccino in the airconditioned area.
-Minutes later I had to move to the airport and fly back to Samoa.
-It was Friday in American-Samoa and I arrived 30 minutes later in Samoa, whereas it was already Saturday afternoon.
+At 3 PM, I brought the scooter back to McDonald's and enjoyed another large cappuccino in the air-conditioned area.
+Minutes later, I had to head to the airport and fly back to Samoa.
+It was Friday in American-Samoa, and I arrived 30 minutes later in Samoa, where it was already Saturday afternoon.

-I'm still confused about this, even now after returning back home.
+I'm still confused about this, even now after returning home.

 Departure in American-Samoa on Friday 4:30pm

-The airport in American-Samoa does have a normal waiting area with chairs but also has a big waiting area for departure and arrival inside the typical (American)-Samoan houses.
+The airport in American-Samoa has a normal waiting area with chairs but also has a large waiting area for departure and arrival inside the typical (American)-Samoan houses.

-Entering the small plane again for having the 30 minutes flight back to Samoa and switching time zone by 24 hours.
-Boarding is fast with only 5 people, everything is quick and easy - didn't expect that at all.
+Entering the small plane again for the 30-minute flight back to Samoa and switching time zones by 24 hours.
+Boarding was fast with only 5 people; everything was quick and easy—didn't expect that at all.

 Arrival in Samoa on Saturday 5pm

 The view on descending back to Samoa's Nuku'alofa.
-Don't know whos residence this is but it looks like a freakin Manta from above.
+I don't know whose residence this is, but it looks like a freaking manta from above.

 Descending to the airport in Samoa